Last Updated on March 14, 2023

 The U.S. Food and Drug Administration (FDA) recommends avoiding raw or undercooked eggs while you are pregnant, especially for eggs that are not pasteurized.

-Pasteurization is the process of heating the eggs to high temperatures that kill any bacteria or pathogens that may be present.
+Pasteurization is the process of heating the eggs to high temperatures that kill any bacteria in food or pathogens that may be present.
 This process greatly reduces the chance of foodborne illness.

 Similarly, the Government of Canada recommends that pregnant women avoid uncooked or “lightly cooked” eggs as well.
 This guideline states that the yolk should be firm.